1ynxy/mesh-net/README.md

 - [ ] evaluation: discussion on reliability
 - [ ] evaluation: alternative potential use cases
 - [ ] conclusion: evaluation of progress
-- [ ] conclusion: target vs result
+- [ ] conclusion: target versus result
 - [ ] conclusion: were I given a redo
 - [ ] conclusion: viability of idea